13 Top-Rated Ski Resorts in Italy, 2024/25

 Gondola at Madonna di Campiglio

-With some of Italy's best-groomed trails (and awards to prove it), ski lifts right from the center of town, and a classy ambience second only to Cortina d'Ampezzo, Madonna di Campiglio is no longer a secret of Italian skiers.
+With some of Italy's best-groomed trails (and awards to prove it), ski lifts right from the center of town, and a classy ambiance second only to Cortina d'Ampezzo, Madonna di Campiglio is no longer a secret of Italian skiers.
 Its location in the Brenta Dolomites, north of Lake Garda and Verona, is not as easily accessed as the better-known Dolomite resorts to the east, but once here, skiers will find enough snow and terrain to keep them busy for a vacation.

 The more than 150 kilometers of trails and slopes include the expert-challenging 5.75-kilometer Dolomitica, with its 70 percent gradient, and skiing doesn't stop at sundown on the equally challenging Canalone Miramonti, which is lighted for night skiing.
 Intermediates will appreciate the well-groomed cruisers, and the Ursus Snow Park for freestylers is considered one of Europe's best.

-New for the 2023/2024 season, the 1988 Rodont-D0S del Sablon quad lift has been replaced by a new 1,650m Leitner lift able to move 2,800 riders in 5 minutes.
+Last season, the Rodont-D0S del Sablon quad lift (dating from 1988) was replaced by a 1,650m Leitner lift able to move 2,800 riders in 5 minutes.

 There's plenty more to do besides skiing, as the four villages offer cross-country skiing, ski mountaineering, ice-skating, snowshoe trails, a toboggan slope, dog sledding, and ice climbing.